jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 </ol>

 ## I. State the story goal ##
 What is the goal of your "story"?
 Do you want to provide photos or recordings for different locations?
 Do you want to convey distance?
-Do you want to creat an experienctial version of a journey?
+Do you want to create an experiential version of a journey?

 ## II.
 Pick a format ##